What is PTSD? Understanding and support

-If you think you could be living with post-traumatic stress disorder (PTSD), you aren't alone.
+If you think you could be living with PTSD, you aren’t alone.

 What is PTSD?

-PTSD is a mental health condition that can develop after you experience or witness a traumatic event.
+According to Health Direct, post-traumatic stress disorder (PTSD) is a condition that may develop after a person experiences or witnesses a traumatic event.

 Symptoms of PTSD

-- Re-experiencing trauma through memories, intrusive thoughts or dreams
+• Reliving the trauma through memories, intrusive thoughts, or nightmares

-- Avoiding situations that remind you of the traumatic event
+• Avoiding places, people, or situations that remind you of the traumatic experience

 To learn more, head to our deep-dive blog on PTSD symptoms and how to know if you have it.